 The Scheme of Delegation and the Protocol were reviewed during 2021/22.
 The Scheme of Delegation for the Planning Department was reviewed by the Planning Committee and agreed by Dfl and implemented on 05 July 2021.
 The Protocol for the Operation of the Planning Committee was reviewed by the Planning Committee and agreed on 23 February 2022 and implemented on 02 March 2022.
-The Scheme of Delegation and Protocol will be reviewed again during 2023/24.
+The Scheme of Delegation and Protocol was reviewed during 2024/25, and the Standing Orders updated accordingly.

 A financial policy manual was approved by Council in June 2020.
 Detailed policies and procedures in relation to Purchasing and Procurement including expenditure limits and authorisation signatures are in place, reviewed periodically and updated as required.
-A revised Procurement Policy was approved by Council in March 2021, the main outcome being the retention of the lower expenditure limit requiring Council approval at £10,000.
+A detailed set of Financial Regulations was drafted and approved by Council in June 2023 which sets out governance on all aspects of Council finances.
+A revised Procurement Policy was approved by Council in June 2025, the main purpose being the implementation of the new Procurement Act which came into force on 24 February 2025.
+The new policy also increased the expenditure limit requiring Council approval from £15,000 to £50,000 in line with Procurement Policy Note PPN 04/21 issued by the Minister for Finance increasing the statutory limit above which goods and services must be tendered.
+The new policy also implemented new provisions regarding social value in public contracts.